 Siddhartha Gotama, the Buddha, from the very beginning of his teaching ministry focused on an interior, personal practice that is supported by a community of like minded individuals.
 Training the mind is the key to awakening to our Universal human expression.
 We learn who and what we are in order to arrive at how we are.
 That journey begins when we get the self out of the way, and open our spiritual natures to the world around us without using distorted filters.
-Our Western culture has developed over two thousands years a spiritual monastic tradition that Buddhist practitioners can learn from.
+Our Western culture has developed over two thousands years a spiritual contemplative tradition that Buddhist practitioners can learn from.
 The Christian monastic model has much to teach us when we avoid methophysical entanglements and use creative re-description to develop a structured contemplative practice based on Buddhist thought.
 Many of us come from such a tradition and are looking for a Buddhist practice that also supports a contemplative life experience.
 This can be accomplished without having to leave the householder life completely.
-A constructive and pluralistic monastic practice can be achieved by living singly or together in smaller chapter houses, but still connected to our communities.
-The world is our monastery.
+A constructive and pluralistic practice can be achieved by living singly or together in smaller chapter houses, but still connected to our communities.

 We come to have gratitude when we discover a form of freedom from ourselves, which are signs that we have found our vocation and are living up to it even through everything else may seem to be a challenge.
 There is only one vocation, not many vocations.
 Although we each seek to find the unique thread in the vocational cloth that binds us together.
-As a monk, we each wear the robe of liberation.
+As a cleric, we each wear the robe of liberation.
 Our challenge is to awaken to this reality.

-OEB extends an open hand to all those that are seeking a monastic structured practice under guidance of our Prior and senior monastic’s, that have either received Buddhist ordination and have become itinerant monks, or have had previous experience with formal training.
+OEB extends an open hand to all those that are seeking a formal structured practice under guidance of our Prior and senior priests, that have either received Buddhist ordination and have become itinerant monks/secular priests, or have had previous experience with formal training.
 OEB is a non-sectarian community that is open to all traditions, for those that wish to step on a new path of discovery.
 For those non-Buddhist individuals that may be exploring a transformation from other spiritual/religious experiences to a Buddhist one, you are most welcome to explore what we have to offer.
 We value experience, continued education, and dedication to a spiritual worldview no matter your past affiliations.
 We have much to learn from each other.

 The mission of the Order of Engaged Buddhists is to provide the opportunity within a structured student/teacher & community relationship for those seeking to continue their formal training, or advance their current, or past, experience in living a balanced life between a contemplative practice and social engagement.
 We are an international teaching Order that values the lessons discovered when we engage Buddhism pragmatically to foster wisdom and compassion in the common language of understanding.
 We practice pluralism and honor the path to learning what the Buddha embraced as skillful means.
 We honor the historical nature of an engaged practice, at the same time we must find the combination of first doing good for our own spiritual well being, as we next step out into our communities to share that fruit which comes form a dedicated contemplative mind.
 We develop and enhance a social ministry that fosters encompassing and corrective action that respects the ethical and moral values inherent in the Three Pure Precepts.